August 1, 2018 through January 31, 2019

 Why this offering

-Because I believe in the power of community, I have developed this online “training” to offer in a group setting the Trauma Informed Embodiment approach I typically use with individual clients.
+Because I believe in the importance of providing these basic body and mind stabilization tools to as many people as possilbe, I have developed this online “training” to offer in a group setting the Trauma Informed Embodiment (TIE)™ approach I use with individual clients.
 Doing this work in a group setting allows those who are unable to afford my individual sessions to still have access to this work while also having the added benefit of getting the opportunity to meet with others across the globe who are on similar paths to processing their own trauma.

 Because I believe in education and expanding the ways we work with others, this is an opportunity for other professionals who work with those affected by trauma to learn more about my approach and to begin to apply the information and tools in their own work and practice

 Each week you will receive an email with an essay or video, exercises, and homework for you to do on your own.
-We will also connect in our online community (on Facebook) three times a week.
-In addition, multiple times a month we will come together on a live group call (via Zoom) to talk about the work as well as practice some of the exercises together.
+There is also a Facebook community for participants to connect with each other, ask questions, post articles, and learn together.
+I will also post discussion or journaling questions within the group one to three times per week.
+In addition, once per month we will come together on a live group call (via Zoom) to talk about the work as well as practice some of the exercises together.

 As with any and all self-development and trauma-processing work, you will get out of this program what you put into it.
 In other words: to receive the full benefit of this offering, I invite and encourage participants to set aside dedicated time each week for the exercises and homework as well as participate in most, ideally all, of the group calls.